Congenital hypothyroidism (CHT) - heel prick screening

 If the heel prick suggests your baby may have CHT, they will be referred to a specialist.

-If CHT is confirmed, your baby can get medication to replace the missing hormone, thyroxine.
+If CHT is confirmed, your baby can get medicine to replace the missing thyroxine.